Image source: Flickr.

 You don’t have to be a numbers-whiz to understand what that kind of growth can do to a company’s stock price.

-The Motley Fool owns shares of and recommends Apple.
+the_motley_fool has no position in any stocks mentioned.
+The Motley Fool owns shares of and recommends Apple and NXP Semiconductors.
 The Motley Fool has the following options: long January 2018 $90 calls on Apple and short January 2018 $95 calls on Apple.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.